 5-A. Impact on small business.
 In adopting rules, the agencies shall seek to reduce any economic burdens through flexible or simplified reporting requirements and may seek to reduce burdens through flexible or simplified timetables that take into account the resources available to the affected small businesses.
 The agency may consider clarification, consolidation or simplification of compliance or reporting requirements.
 For the purposes of this subsection, "small business" means businesses that have 20 or fewer employees.

 Prior to the adoption of any proposed rule that may have an adverse impact on small businesses, the agency shall prepare an economic impact statement that includes the following:

 A. An identification of the types and an estimate of the number of the small businesses subject to the proposed rule; [2007, c.
 181, §1 (NEW).]

-the type of professional skills necessary for preparation of the report or record; [2007, c.
+B. The projected reporting, record-keeping and other administrative costs required for compliance with the proposed rule, including the type of professional skills necessary for preparation of the report or record; [2007, c.
 181, §1 (NEW).]

 C. A brief statement of the probable impact on affected small businesses; and [2007, c.
 181, §1 (NEW).]

 D. A description of any less intrusive or less costly, reasonable alternative methods of achieving the purposes of the proposed rule.
 [2007, c.
 181, §1 (NEW).]